-- In November 2025, inbound travellers from Europe (excluding the UK) maintained the largest share of guest reviews in UK short-term rental properties.
-Europe's share of reviews grew month on month, from 51% to 60%. - November's share of inbound travellers per global region is very similar to the pattern seen in August 2025, after two months where Europe had a significantly smaller share. - In November 2025, the top five international origin markets who left reviews for short-term rental properties were the United States, France, Germany, Australia, and Spain.
+- In December 2025, inbound travellers from Europe (excluding the UK) maintained the largest share of guest reviews in UK short-term rental properties.
+Europe's share of reviews grew month on month, from 58% to 63%. - December's share of inbound travellers per global region is very similar to the pattern seen in August 2025, after several months where Europe had a significantly smaller share. - In December 2025, the top five international origin markets who left reviews for short-term rental properties were the United States, France, Germany, Australia, and Spain.

-In detail | In October, Brazil and New Zealand led the growth in reviews
+In detail | In November, Saudi Arabia and Brazil led the growth in reviews